 Fields of studies

-- Humanities: Ethnology, Philology, Philosophy, History and Archeology, Art Criticism, Theology;
+- Humanities: Ethnology, Philology, Philosophy, History and Archaeology, Art Criticism, Theology;

-- Social sciences: Education Science, Economy, Political Sciences, Psychology, Sociology, Law, Management;
+- Social sciences: Education Science, Economy, Political Sciences, Psychology, Sociology, Law, Management, Communication and Information;

 - Natural sciences: Biophysics, Biology, Ecology and Environmental Science, Biochemistry, Informatics;

 - Technological sciences: Environmental Engineering, Mechanical Engineering, Transport Engineering.

 Forms of studies

 Two types of doctoral studies differing in duration and intensity are available at VMU: full-time (4 years) and part-time (6 years).

 People are admitted to doctoral studies on the basis of an open competition.
 The competition for admission to the doctoral studies takes place once a year – in June or September (depends of the science field).
 The most important criteria are:

 - Published or accepted to be published scientific publications;